CodecoolBP20161/a-mentor-s-life-in-an-oo-way-act-1/specifications/assignment.md

 # Assignment

 ## Description
-This class represents the available games in Codecool
+This class represents how's the mentor handle the assignments in CANVAS and what kind of changes he and the students get from it.

 ## Parent class
 None